Bring on the (Real) Detectives

 Paragraph 1: A dark, moonlit night blanketed in swirling fog.
 A heavily set man walks alone down a street.
 Glancing furtively, he pulls the collar of his coat around his neck and lowers the brim of his hat.
 Is he being followed, or is he confusing the noise of his shoes against the pavement with the footsteps of a stranger?

 Paragraph 3: As he reaches for the hallway light, a hand covers his mouth.
-He struggles to free himself but there is no escaping the assailant’s grip or the knife that plunges into his back.
+He struggles to free himself but there is no escaping the assailant’s tightening grip or the knife plunged into his back.
 He collapses to the floor sputtering incoherently as a thin line of blood dribbles from the side of his mouth.
 The killer runs into the darkness.

 There you have it…the outline to the opening chapter of a murder mystery with enough cliches to sink a ship.
 Who was the killer?
 What was their motive?
 Will he/she/they strike again?
 It’s hard to say as this was a spur of the moment concoction, although the investigating officer will almost certainly have a lengthy list of suspects to work through.